tephralabs/fern-dev-api-docs/guides/create-and-verify-customers/api-verification.md

 {% step %}
 ### Create a customer with KYC data

-Create a business or individual customer via the [Customers API](../../api-reference/customers.md), including the `kycData` object in your request body.
+Create a customer via the [Customers API](../../api-reference/customers.md), including the `kycData` object in your request body.

 **Sample individual customer with KYC data POST request :**